aarextiaokhiao/NG-plus-3/README.md

 # Antimatter Dimensions - Aarex's Modifications

 This modification adds several mods, adds more options, and supports infinite saves.
-It is also the home of New Game Plus 3.
+It is also the infamous home of New Game Plus 3.

 Mods implemented:
 - dan-simon's NG++ (archive)